ShakirFarhan/Deployify/README.md

 ### GitHub Integration
 - **GitHub Apps Authentication**: Users can securely connect their GitHub accounts and authorize access to their repositories using GitHub Apps.
 - **Deployment Options**: Users can deploy by either uploading a GitHub link or by connecting their GitHub account.
+- **Automatic Deployment**: Upon connecting your account, our service automatically triggers deployment, streamlining the process and ensuring your latest code is always live.

 ### Environment Variables Management
 - **Stage-Specific Variables**: Users can provide environment variables for their projects, segmented into different stages such as build and production.